 Peanut Tofu Buddha Bowl (Vegan and Gluten-Free)

 Peanut Tofu Buddha Bowl!
 A gluten-free and vegan lunch or dinner.
 Brown rice, the BEST peanut tofu, vegetables and roasted broccoli in a simple peanut sauce.
-If you are looking for a healthy buddha bowl recipe, this is it!
+If you are looking for a healthy Buddha bowl recipe, this is it!!

 The Best Peanut Tofu With Vegetables And Rice

-As mentioned above, the real beauty of bowl recipes like this one is the fact that they are incredibly customizable.
+As mentioned above, the real beauty of bowl recipes like this one is that they are incredibly customizable.
 I usually recommend making the recipe as is, especially the peanut tofu, to get the hang of the tofu technique.
-From there, you can swap in other sauces and fresh vegetables for endless pairings.

 • Brown Rice.
-My favorite grain to use in this one-bowl meal, but farro, quinoa, couscous and bulgur wheat also work.
+My favorite grain to use in this one-bowl meal, but farro, quinoa, couscous, and bulgur wheat also work.

 • Tofu.
 A must!
 My peanut tofu is so delicious in this recipe– you have to try it!
 Even if you think you don’t like tofu.
 More on that below.